Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/03_hellonf.md

     1. Create a new file `hello-world.nf`.

-    !!! info "Tip"

-        We can use the `code` command in the terminal to view files in a VSCode tab.
-If it doesn't exist, it will create that file.
-The following command will create a new file called `hello-world.nf`:
-        ```bash
-        code hello-world.nf
-        ```

     2. In the new file, define an empty `process` and call it `SAYHELLO`.

     ???
 "Solution"